-- Do not use the empty terminals (NCs) of the control circuit.
-Doing so may lead to damage of the converter unit and the inverter. - Always connect between terminal RDA of the converter unit and terminal MRS (X10) of the inverter, and between terminal SE of the converter unit and terminal SD (terminal PC in the source logic) of the inverter.
-Failure to do so may lead to damage of the converter unit.
+- Do not use the empty terminals (NC) of the control circuit.
+Doing so may lead to damage of the converter unit and the inverter. - Always connect terminal RDA of the converter unit and terminal MRS (X10) of the inverter, and terminal SE of the converter unit and terminal SD (terminal PC in the source logic) of the inverter.
+Not doing so may lead to damage of the converter unit.